Alessandra Ambrosio Rocks A Skimpy Bikini While Lying In The Ocean For Earth Day

 Alessandra Ambrosio got her bikini on for Earth Day in a new snap posted to her Instagram account.
-The former Victoria’s Secret Angel got back to nature for the green holiday, which aims to commemorate the start of the modern environmental movement, as she posed in the ocean in a skimpy two-piece for a new photo shared online this week.
+The former Victoria’s Secret angel got back to nature for the green holiday, which aims to commemorate the start of the modern environmental movement, as she posed in the ocean in a skimpy two-piece for a new photo shared online this week.

-Alessandra acknowledged the April 22 event by stripping down to her two-piece and laying on her back in the water a tropical lagoon while surrounded by several huge rocks.
-The star showed off her best model pose as she lay with her hands up over head in the ocean, twisting her hips slightly to show off her seriously toned and long legs.
+Alessandra acknowledged the April 22 event by stripping down to her two-piece and laying on her back in the water of a tropical lagoon while surrounded by several huge rocks.
+The star showed off her best model pose as she lay with her hands up over her head in the ocean, twisting her hips slightly to show off her seriously toned and long legs.

-The 38-year-old mom of two borrowed lyrics from Belinda Carlisle’s 1987 hit for the caption of her latest stunning bikini photo, while also adding in two sparkle emojis and an earth emoji alongside the caption #earthday.
+The 38-year-old mom of two borrowed lyrics from Belinda Carlisle’s 1987 hit for the caption of her latest stunning bikini photo, while also adding in two sparkle emojis and an earth emoji alongside the caption “#earthday.”

 The comments section was overrun with praise for the body confident beauty as her close to 10 million followers left sweet messages after seeing her showing some serious skin in her two-piece this week.